Deformations of an affine Gorenstein toric pair: Abstract

 \section{Abstract}

-We consider an affine Gorenstein toric variety $X_P$ given by a lattice polytope $P$.
-For the Gorenstein lattice degree $R^*$ we construct a miniversal deformation of $X_P$ in all degrees $-kR^*$, $k\in \NN$ together.
-The components of the reduced miniversal deformation correspond to maximal Minkowski decompositions of $P$.
+We consider deformations of a pair $(X,\partial X)$, where $X$ is an affine toric Gorenstein variety and $\partial X$ is its boundary.
+We compute the tangent and obstruction space for the corresponding deformation functor and for an admissible lattice degree $m$ we construct the miniversal deformation of $(X,\partial X)$ in degrees $-km$, for all $k\in \NN$.
+This in particular generalizes Altmann's construction of the miniversal deformation of an isolated Gorenstein toric singularity to an arbitrary non-isolated Gorenstein toric singularity.
+Moreover, we show that the irreducible components of the reduced miniversal deformation are in one to one correspondence with maximal Minkowski decompositions of the polytope $P\cap (m=1)$, where $P$ is the lattice polytope defining $X$.